alerion921/WinTool-for-Win11/README.md

 Install apps---

-Added a couple of my favorite apps for easy access to this list, Spotify, DS4 and Bakkesmod is instead downloaded straight into the documents folder since the would require user interactions anways.
+Added a couple of my favorite apps for easy access to this list, Spotify setup is downloaded to Desktop and DS4 + Bakkesmod are downloaded to C:/Users/[YOURUSERNAME]/documents/ for storage and since they would require user interactions anways.

 Update apps---